danny-hunt/AdventOfCode2023/README.md

 # AdventOfCode2023 :christmas_tree:

-Repo templated from Axel Lindeberg's AdventOfCode2022 repo.
+Rust directory cribbed from Axel Lindeberg's AdventOfCode2020 repo.

 For execution time of each solution, see [timings.md](./timings.md).
 If and when I get to it!